Youtman/Express-App/README.md

 3. Run npm install (You need to have node.js installed)
 4. Then run nodemon run start
 5. Use Postman to get the users via this link http://localhost:5000/users
-6. To get specific users by Id (ranges is 1 -20) use this link http://localhost:5000/users/(number 1-20)
+6. To get specific users by Id (range is 1-20) use this link http://localhost:5000/users/(number 1-20)
 7. DONE!